weaviate/weaviate-io/docs/weaviate/guides/index.md

 These **essential** guides are designed to empower you so that you can start to customize and use Weaviate based on *your* particular needs.

-If you haven't yet, we strongly recommend that you go through the [Quickstart tutorials](../getting-started/index.md) first.
+If you haven't yet, we strongly recommend that you go through the [Getting started guides](../getting-started/index.md) first.

 The **essential** guides include the following sections, where you will learn how to: